gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 limitations under the License.
 -->

-[spring-data-gemfire-name] provides support for using the Spring Data Repository abstraction to easily persist entities into [vmware-gemfire-short-name] along with executing queries.
+Spring Data for VMware GemFire provides support for using the Spring Data Repository abstraction to easily persist entities into GemFire along with executing queries.
 For a general introduction to the Repository programming model, see [Working with Spring Data Repositories](https://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories) in the Spring Data Commons Reference Documentation.

 ## <a id="spring-xml-configuration"></a>Spring XML Configuration

-To bootstrap Spring Data Repositories, use the `<repositories/>` element from the [spring-data-gemfire-name] Data namespace, as the following example shows:
+To bootstrap Spring Data Repositories, use the `<repositories/>` element from the Spring Data for VMware GemFire Data namespace, as the following example shows:

 **Example 1.
-Bootstrap [spring-data-gemfire-name] Repositories in XML**
+Bootstrap Spring Data for VMware GemFire Repositories in XML**

 ```highlight
 <beans xmlns="http://www.springframework.org/schema/beans"